kilppari/fishcast/README.md

 (ISBN: 978-952-266-800-4)

 It is encouraged to buy the book to be able to interpret the results correctly.
+E.g. depending on activity index, different fishing techniques and baits are recommended.

 ## Description
 Calculates optimal fishing times using weather forecasts from the Finnish Meteorological Institute (FMI) and moon phase data.
 Considered factors are:
 - Atmospheric pressure
 - Wind direction